Discover Scottish Islands

 Fine Dining, Isle of Skye

 The Kinloch Lodge hotel is one of the best fine dining experiences on the Isle of Skye.
-The hotel features on our Luxury Highlands & Isle of Skye Rail & Hike and Best of Skye In Style trips, but if you're a foodie it's worth visiting even if you aren't overnighting to sample the mouth-watering cuisine on offer.
+The hotel features on our Luxury Highlands & Isle of Skye Rail & Hike, but if you're a foodie it's worth visiting even if you aren't overnighting to sample the mouth-watering cuisine on offer.
 Make sure to call well in advance to book though!
 They also offer a sumptuous afternoon tea and a foraging experience for something that's a little bit different.

 Stornoway Black Pudding, Isle of Lewis (Outer Hebrides)